microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/b2xidentityuserflow.md

 Represents a self-service sign up user flow within a Microsoft Entra tenant.

 User flows are used to enable a [self-service sign up](/azure/active-directory/external-identities/self-service-sign-up-overview) experience for guest users on an application.
-User flows define the experience the end user sees while signing up, including which [identity providers](/azure/active-directory/external-identities/identity-providers) they can use to authenticate, along with which attributes are collected as part of the sign up process.
+User flows define the experience the end user sees while signing up.
+This experience includes which [identity providers](/azure/active-directory/external-identities/identity-providers) they can use to authenticate, and which attributes are collected as part of the sign up process.

 Inherits from base class [identityUserFlow](../resources/identityuserflow.md).